Raghavvram/pfSense-related/services_tab.md

-Certainly!
 The **Services** menu in pfSense is where you manage various services and their configurations.

 1. **DHCP Server**: Configure and manage DHCP settings for each network interface.
 2. **DHCPv6 Server**: Similar to DHCP Server, but for IPv6 networks.